-As you navigate your college experience, you'll discover amazing faculty and staff who are committed to your success.
+As you navigate your college experience, you'll discover amazing faculty and staff here at Northern who are committed to your success.
 Northern has excellent faculty who are experts in their fields, and many faculty have years of professional experience that enables them to connect the classroom to the work environment.
-Our friendly staff on all campuses care about you and are here to help you along your path.
+Our friendly staff on all three campuses care about you and are here to help you succeed.

-We are glad you are here, and we look forward to helping you find your direction and achieve your goals.
+We are glad you chose Northern, and we look forward to helping you find your direction and achieve your goals.